15 min read

 1. Employees from various departments and subsidiaries request new purchases

 Employees across the company submit their requests for new purchases.
-For example, marketing might need new office supplies, IT might need laptops, and the logistics team might require equipment.
+For example, the marketing team might need new office supplies, the IT department might need laptops, and the logistics team might require equipment.
 They all submit their purchase requisitions, often through the specialized centralized purchasing software that helps keep everything organized in one place.

 2. Department managers review and approve purchase requisitions

 Once the requests come in, they don’t just get placed right away — they go through an approval process.
 Department heads or managers review them to ensure each purchase is necessary and within budget.
-With a centralized purchasing system, approvals can be automated, with requests routed directly to the right people and notifications sent out as soon as something new pops up.
+With a centralized purchasing system, the approval process can be automated, with requests routed directly to the right people and notifications sent out as soon as the request status changes.

 3. The procurement team takes over

-Once the department approves a new purchase, the procurement team steps in to handle everything else.
+Once the department head or manager approves a new purchase, the procurement team steps in to handle everything else.
 They may also need to double-check and approve the purchase requisition, especially for large orders.

-After the approval stage, the team reaches out to trusted suppliers in their catalog who can deliver the goods.
-If they need a new supplier, they write a a request-for-proposal (RFP), outlining the company’s needs and inviting suppliers or vendors to submit their bids.
+When the approval stage is completed, the procurement team checks their catalog for the trusted suppliers who can deliver required goods or services.
+If the procurement team needs to search for a new supplier, they create a a request-for-proposal (RFP), outlining the company’s needs and inviting suppliers or vendors to submit their bids.

-When they’ve found the best option, the procurement team works to negotiate pricing, discounts, and long-term terms.
-With the deal finalized, they place the order, making sure all the details like items, quantities, and delivery timeframes are right.
+After selecting the best option, the procurement team works to negotiate pricing, discounts, and long-term terms.
+When the deal is finalized, they place the order, making sure all the details like item descriptions, quantities, and delivery timeframes are right.

 4. Getting the goods to the right place

-The next step is logistics.
-The procurement department works with inventory and logistics teams to ensure that everything ends up in the right place without delays or discrepancies.
+The next step is in the hands of the logistics team.
+The procurement department works with inventory and logistics teams to ensure that all the ordered goods end up in the right place without delays or discrepancies.

 5. Checking the goods when they arrive

 Once the goods arrive, someone at the receiving end — either at the warehouse or the department that requested the items — inspects them.
-They check that everything is in the right condition and that there are no discrepancies between what was ordered and what was delivered.
+They check that everything is in the right condition and that there are no discrepancies between what had been ordered and what was delivered.

 6. Invoice processing and payment

 After the delivery, the accounts payable team handles the invoice.
 They perform three-way matching between the order, the goods received, and the invoice to make sure everything lines up and the costs are correct.
-Once confirmed, the AP team processes the payment to the supplier, ensuring it’s timely and accurate.
+Then the AP team processes the payment to the supplier, ensuring it’s timely and accurate.

 7. Monitoring supplier performance

-Finally, the procurement team doesn’t just stop once the order is placed.
+The procurement team's work doesn’t just stop once the order is placed.
 They also continuously track supplier performance.
 Procurement managers monitor whether suppliers deliver on time, if the products are of good quality, and whether the costs stay in line with what was agreed upon.
 This helps the team adjust future contracts, ensuring that the suppliers meet expectations consistently across the company.

 8. Analyzing spending across departments and subsidiaries